ISISComputingGroup/ibex_developers_manual/doc/scripting/uv.md

 ### Instrument processes

 In the future we may consider using `uv` to create and build virtual environments for each respective python process that runs on the NDX.
 This requires some decisions and subsequent work:
-- `uv.lock` files - should we keep them in source, or at least on the build server, then build venvs on the NDXes with those specific versions?
+- `uv.lock` files - should we keep them in source, or at least on the build server, then build virtual environments on the NDXes with those specific versions?
 - python wheels need to be available for everything we use - the NDXes do not have compilers ie. Visual Studio installed.